 Why are collaboration skills important?

-Strong collaboration skills help teams and projects in several ways:
+Strong collaboration skills help teams and projects:

 What are the examples of collaboration skills?

-Some examples of collaboration skills include:
+Some examples of good collaboration skills include:

 What are the most overlooked collaboration skills?